-TMN Contributing Writer Leslie Harpold was a pioneer in web design and writing.
+TMN Contributing Writer Leslie Harpold was a pioneer in web design and online publishing.
 At the time of her death in 2006, she lived in Grosse Pointe, Mich., where she was working on a novel and “dreaming alternately of an über-urban or ultra-rural future, as she is not one to do things by halves.”

 When 37 percent of adults say they’re so tired it interferes with their work, shouldn’t smart employers bring back rest time?
 Visiting a new professional napping center in the Empire State Building.